jackolegamer1/Koshade/README.md

 # Koshade

-ReShade but for 2017-2021 Korone clients with support for custom shaders and presets.
+ReShade but for 2017-2021 Korone clients with support for custom shaders and presets Also visit our [site](https://menwey.github.io/KoShadersSITE/).

 ## ⚠️ Disclaimer